sonatype/nxrm3-ha-repository/README.md

   * Set `storageClass.name` to the name of the storage class to use for dynamic volume provisioning.
     * If you're running on Cloud and would like to use an in-built storage class, set this to the name of that storage class (e.g., for AWS, you might use `gp2`).
     * Alternatively, if you would like to create your own storage class, then do the following:
-      * Specify values for the [storageclass.yaml](nxrm-ha-helm%2Ftemplates%2Fstorageclass.yaml) file
+      * Specify values for the [storageclass.yaml](nxrm-ha-helm%2Ftemplates%2Fstorageclass.yaml) file.
       * Enable it by setting `storageClass.enabled` to true

 #### Secrets